NeymarJohn/grpc_working/README.md

 time, our examples use a new flavour of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
-This is currently available as an alpha release in Java, C++ from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator [wherever that is](), with more languages in development.
-Full documentation for proto3 is currently in development but you can see the major differences from the current default version in the [release notes](https://github.com/google/protobuf/releases).
+This is currently available as an alpha release in Java, C++, Java_nano (Android Java), Python, and Ruby from [the protocol buffers Github repo](https://github.com/google/protobuf/releases), as well as a Go language generator from [the golang/protobuf Github repo](https://github.com/golang/protobuf), with more languages in development.
+Full documentation for proto3 is currently in development, but you can see the major differences from the current default version in the [release notes](https://github.com/google/protobuf/releases).

-In general, we recommend that you use proto3 with gRPC as it lets you use the full range of gRPC-supported languages, as well as avoiding compatibility issues with proto2 clients talking to proto3 servers and vice versa.
-You can find out more about these potential issues in [where should we put this info?
-It's important but not really part of an overview].
-If you need to continue using proto2 for Java, C++, or Python but want to try gRPC, you can see an example using a proto2 gRPC client and server [wherever we put it].
+In general, while you *can* use proto2 (the current default protocol buffers version), we recommend that you use proto3 with gRPC as it lets you use the full range of gRPC-supported languages, as well as avoiding compatibility issues with proto2 clients talking to proto3 servers and vice versa.

 <a name="hello"></a>
 ## Hello gRPC!